TWaalen/isrsrv-script/README.md

 -The winetricks package in ubuntu is outdated.
 Follow this guide to install the latest winetricks: https://wiki.winehq.org/Winetricks (needed for dotnet472)

 -If typing uppercase letters and symbols in the server console the server crashes.
 To avoid crashes use lowercase letters and use ID codes for user specific commands.
+(This should be solved)

 -If for some reason systemd reports the service failed when it stops, don't worry about it, the server session shuts down gracefully.
 (This should be solved)